Drummoyne Community Centre Incorporated Constitution

 Concord & Drummoyne English Classes

 Community classes for those who wish to improve their English language skills.
 You need to be able to speak some English to attend.
 The classes cover reading, writing and conversation skills.
-One is held at Concord Senior Citizens Centre, corner of Bent & Wellbank Streets, Concord on Thursdays, term 4 starting on 19 October 2017 between 10am-12noon.
-The other is at Drummoyne Community Centre on Fridays, term 4 starting on 13 October 2017 between 10am-12noon.
+One is held at Concord Senior Citizens Centre, corner of Bent & Wellbank Streets, Concord on Thursdays, term 3 starting on 25 July 2019 between 10am-12noon.
+The other is at Drummoyne Community Centre on Fridays, term 3 starting on 26 July 2019 between 10am-12noon.
 Bookings are essential - 9719-8102.
-If you are new to this English as a Second Language program please phone for an interview.
+If you are new to this English as a Second Language program please attend at 9:30am on the first day for an interview.
 These classes are for residents of the City of Canada Bay Local Government Area.

 English Conversation at Concord